JhonEgbret/Geopolis/Nekocious Neko.md

 #### - HEIST IS ON THE COMPANY BUILDING OF LIMPEX, AT THE MOON OF AFRELLIS
 #### - OBJECTIVE IS TO CAPTURE THEIR LEADER

-- Partnered with the terrorist group "Zokan", the heist begins discretely at midnight
+- Partnered with the terrorist group "[[Zokan]]", the heist begins discretely at midnight